I wanted to inform you of this real quick.

 Okay, moving on to what I have for you today.

-If you were one of the 714 people who got the Invincible Core program, I will have an update for you tomorrow.
+If you were one of the 714 people who got the Invincible Core program, I would have an update for you tomorrow.
 Watch out for the email.

 Now, speaking of the core, I have a great video from Dean Somerset on safe exercises for the core.
 You can check it out here…